exelotl/trick/README.md

 Trick is a library for GBA and NDS asset conversion in Nim.

-It is used by the [Natu](https://github.com/exelotl/natu) project tool, providing an easy way to put images, maps and sounds into your GBA games.
+It is used by the [Natu](https://github.com/exelotl/natu) project tool, providing an easy way to put images & maps into your GBA games.

 It was also used for the [PP20th translation](https://www.romhacking.net/translations/4522/) project, thus is able to convert binary data back to PNG in some cases.